 Jump to:

-- Banana rhubarb muffins combine warm banana flavor with bits of jammy rhubarb.
-For another delicious muffin recipe, try my banana and pumpkin muffins!
+- Delicious flavors: Warm banana flavor with bits of jammy rhubarb are an uncommon but delicious combo just like these banana and pumpkin muffins!

-- Sour cream makes these sour cream rhubarb muffins tender and moist just like these chia seed lemon muffins!
+- Soft and moist: Sour cream makes these sour cream rhubarb muffins tender and moist just like these chia seed lemon muffins!

-- This cinnamon brown sugar crumble is perfectly sweet and crunchy.
+- Yummy streusel: This cinnamon brown sugar crumble is perfectly sweet and crunchy.

-- You can make these rhubarb muffins with sour cream without a mixer and take less than 1 hour to make.
+- Easy summer recipe: You can make these rhubarb muffins with sour cream without a mixer and take less than 1 hour to make.
+These make the perfect summer brunch treat and afternoon snack with coffee.

 Ingredients

-- 1 banana-Use 1 overripe banana.
+- Use 1 medium overripe banana.
 Overripe bananas have brownish-black peels or peels with brown spots on them.
 They are soft, sweet and perfect for baking!
 If you have extra bananas, be sure to make my banana nutella bread and banana pudding brownies recipe.

-- Butter-Use melted, unsalted butter in the batter and the crumble.
+- Use melted, unsalted butter in the batter and the crumble.

-- Granulated sugar and light brown sugar: We’re using half granulated sugar and half light brown sugar.
+- We’re using half granulated sugar and half light brown sugar.
 Make sure your brown sugar is fresh and packed.

-- Sour Cream–Sour cream makes these muffins tender and moist.
+- Sour Cream makes these muffins tender and moist.
 If you love baking with sour cream, try my old fashion sour cream donuts and lemon and white chocolate cookies!

-- Lemon zest: We’re using lemon zest in the batter and crumble topping.
+- We’re using lemon zest in the batter.

 Please see recipe card below for full list of ingredients and measurements.